gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

 ### Product findings this wave pins but does not fix

-Four, all found by building these tests, none fixed here.
-Findings 2–4 are pinned by an assertion, so the suite goes red if the behaviour changes — **including if someone fixes it**.
+Six, all found by building these tests, none fixed here.
+Every one is pinned by an assertion, so the suite goes red if the behaviour changes — **including if someone fixes it**.
 That is deliberate: a test wave is the wrong place to change product behaviour, and each of these needs a product decision.
-Finding 1 is half-pinned: the `reinstall_modpack` side is covered, the `change_modpack` side is traced from source and covered by nothing.
+Each pinning assertion carries a message saying so, naming the fix it would be reacting to and telling whoever hits it to update the test rather than delete it.

 1. **`change_modpack` leaks a `.setup/` that defers the version change to the next launch.** `reinstall_modpack` refuses outright while the instance is